 In the early 2000’s, the team looked to be gaining ground and it all came together in 2005.
 The team not only claimed the Turnbull Cup but won their first ANAVET Cup in 32 years, beating the Yorkton Terriers in a thrilling six game series.

 Recent history has been memorable for Terrier fans.
 Blake Spiller took over as head coach in 2006 and has been re-writing the record books ever since.
 No Terrier coach has won as many regular season games, playoff games or championships as Spiller.
-The local product led the team to Turnbull Cup victories in 2008, 2009, 2011, 2012, 2015, 2016, 2017, 2018 & 2019.
+He has been named the MJHL Coach of the Year four times and the CJHL Coach of the Year three times.
+The local product led the team to Turnbull Cup victories in 2008, 2009, 2011, 2012, 2015, 2016, 2017 & 2019.
 They also took home the ANAVET Cup in 2011 and in 2019.
 Portage also won the 2015 Royal Bank Cup as the host team.
 Just like the teams of the past, history beckons the Portage Terriers.